FoxDenStudio/FoxGuard-Sponge/README.md

 ### Build Location
 The built jarfile can be found under `./build/libs`
-It should be named FoxGuard-SNAPSHOT.jar
+It should be named something like FoxGuard-SNAPSHOT.jar with some version info and whatnot.

 ## Note from the author about the plugin
 When I started writing this plugin it was meant as a one-off compile and forget plugin to protect a spawn area for a friend.